MindScape00/EntExtensions/README.md

   * Changes how the Whisper button in the Right-Click menu works, allowing whispering of spaced names.
 * __ReportMe__
   * Add "/reportme" as a command.
 Will post in !ANN a message and link.
 Customizeable Message via '/rms'.

+## Permissions
+You may not modify or redistribute the addons in any form without written expressed permission.